maccu71/projects/README.md

 It's important to note that this isn't a production solution that involves a ready-to-go image.
 Instead, it is intended to showcase the RBAC possibilities.
 To delete leftovers (RBAC rules) you can proceed with a command:
 `kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/cleaner.yml`

+5) `sonda-readiness-tcp.yml` - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.

+In this case, the readinessProbe is utilized to validate the availability of my local NFS service before bringing to life the container

+A readinessProbe in Kubernetes serves as a mechanism to determine whether a container is ready to handle incoming traffic.
+It plays a mportant role in scenarios where readiness of a service or resource is crucial before allowing the container to receive requests.
+In this context, the readinessProbe checks the status of an NFS service, ensuring its activation and functionality before proceeding with the creation of the container.
+This approach enhances the reliability of the containerized application, preventing potential issues that may arise if the required services are not adequately prepared.

+You start this deployment by issuing: `kubectl apply -f https://raw.githubusercontent.com/maccu71/projects/master/sonda-readiness-tcp.yml.yml` but probably you don't have configured NFS on provided address/path..

+- Lets assume the situation when our NFS is not ready yet.
+The readinessProbe will check the TCP-connection on standard NFS port (2049) and doesn't show positive outcome.
+In that case ReplicaSet will refrain from launching the Pod.

+`$ kubectl get po,deploy
+NAME                            READY   STATUS              RESTARTS   AGE pod/sonda-tcp-7bfcd95db-hv87v   0/1     ContainerCreating   0          11s

+NAME                        READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/sonda-tcp   0/1     1            0           11s`

+`kubectl describe pod $(kubectl get po -o jsonpath='{.items[].metadata.name}')|grep -A5 Conditions` `Conditions:
+  Type              Status
+  Initialized       True
+  Ready             False    <===
+  ContainersReady   False    <===
+  PodScheduled      True`

+- When obstacles are overcome and the readinessProbe gives positive outcome (eg. service nfs-server is restarted and working), the creation of container proceed.

+`kubectl describe pod $(kubectl get po -o jsonpath='{.items[].metadata.name}')|grep -A5 Conditions` `Conditions:
+  Type              Status
+  Initialized       True
+  Ready             True    <===
+  ContainersReady   True    <===
+  PodScheduled      True`

+`kubectl get deploy,po`
+`NAME                        READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/sonda-tcp   1/1     1            1           9m35s

+NAME                            READY   STATUS    RESTARTS   AGE pod/sonda-tcp-7bfcd95db-hv87v   1/1     Running   0          9m35s`

+Rediness Probes is seen in Minikube as well.